How do you download base64 images in React Native?

 The reasons for downloading and saving Base64 images can vary; read the following outlined possible reasons:

-• Downloading base64 images can save bandwidth.
+- Downloading react base64 to image can save bandwidth.
 Additionally, if your app utilizes numerous images, downloading them to your local device can assist in reducing the volume of data requiring transfer over the internet.

-• Downloading images separately and caching them allows for better control over caching strategies.
+- Downloading react native base64 to image separately and caching them allows for better control over caching strategies.
 With Base64 images, you lose some of the built-in image caching and management that the device’s native image handling provides.

-• Using Base64-encoded images might limit your ability to update images without redeploying the app, which isn’t the case when fetching images from a remote server.
+- Using react native base64 image images might limit your ability to update images without redeploying the app, which isn’t the case when fetching images from a remote server.

-• Embedding images directly in code or data can make your codebase less maintainable, as image changes would require code updates rather than just swapping out image files.
+- Embedding images directly in code or data can make your codebase less maintainable, as image changes would require code updates rather than just swapping out react native base64 to file.

 Why Download Base64 images in React Native?